 Trees and flowers can definitely spruce up a front yard.
 There’s no reason why you shouldn’t put out a few pots of tulips or plant a small tree a safe distance away from your home.

-It’s essential, however, to make sure that your home and yard are as secure as possible during weather events.
+It’s essential, however, to make sure that all of these yard decorations are as secure as possible during weather events.
+Trees can cause especially large amounts of damage due to their size and bulk.
 Read more about whether your trees are a threat to your roof.

 How Can Trees Damage Your Roof?

 In general, tornadoes, storms, and strong winds can cause a big mess.
 Not only do you have to deal with the wind itself, but you also have to watch out for large objects being knocked down.
 One of the most common ways damage occurs during a storm is falling trees.